Malmö stad

 Action plan

-The goal is to ensure that the City of Malmö's administrations have the relevant expertise to strengthen the Roma minority's ability to participate on an equal footing with other inhabitants.
+The action plan for the Roma national minority in Malmö aims to implement the Swedish legislation on minorities at a municipal level.
+The goal is to ensure that the departments within the city have the relevant expertise to strengthen the Roma minority's ability to participate on an equal conditions with other inhabitants.

 A strategy to implement national minority rights

 RIKC aims to increase the opportunities for cooperation and create a network in order to form and coordinate activities of different organizations based on the principle of equality of all people.
-RIKC has created a platform in order to deepen the involvement of the Roma people in society, .

 National and international legislation and policies are a part of the foundation of which RIKC’s work derives from.
 One of these is the law (2009:724) regarding national minorities and minority languages, and the Council of Europe's Framework Convention for the Protecion of National Minorities (ETS No.157).